Inventory Demand Forecasting

 Conclusion

-In future posts, we will look deeper into more advanced forecasting methods (like exponential smoothing, the least square regression, and others), analyze their pros and cons, and how they can be automatically generated using inventory management systems.
+In future posts, we’ll explore more advanced methods like exponential smoothing and least squares regression, and how these can be automated using inventory management software.